AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/shape-generator.md

 together.

 Clicking the middle of the wheel roller image on screen or pressing <Keys.HardKey>@A</Keys.HardKey>
-for <strong>Wheel A</strong> allows you to type in a number for the Beats parameter, and also shows two further options for Beats: <Keys.SoftKey>Match to Spread</Keys.SoftKey> sets the beat count to be the same as the current Spread setting for the shape.
+for **Wheel A** allows you to type in a number for the Beats parameter, and also shows two further options for Beats: <Keys.SoftKey>Match to Spread</Keys.SoftKey> sets the beat count to be the same as the current Spread setting for the shape.
 This is useful when using dimmer shapes with movement shapes as it will